plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 Last year, we went several months without any salaries living from personal savings while growing Plausible.
 It was challenging and we were down more than $50,000 in savings between us.
 Now that we're sustainable, we can pay our bills and salaries directly from Plausible's revenue.
 It feels great.

-Both Uku and I worked at venture-funded startups before Plausible.
+Both [my co-founder Uku](https://twitter.com/ukutaht) and I worked at venture-funded startups before Plausible.
 Some things are different when you're bootstrapping.

 The best thing about being bootstrapped is that we don't waste any time obsessing over investors and their wants—no calls, meetings, reports, presentations and expectations.
 Instead, we only obsess about our customers, their needs and about removing Google Analytics from the web.